Akaito/ZeroToBoto/_posts/2017-06-17-hello-python.md

 By entering just `python` on the command line, you're put into the [Python interpreter](https://docs.python.org/2/tutorial/interpreter.html).
 Anything you type into the interpreter (followed by pressing &lt;Enter&gt;) is a single line of Python script/code, which is immediately run.
 The next line prints some representation of the result of your statement, if there's anything meaningful to show.
+The interpreter is very useful for quickly testing if something works the way you think it should in Python.

 `2 + 2` results in `4` being printed, because your statement was interpreted something like `<number> <operator> <number>`, the operation was performed, and the final result was rendered as some text output.